Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Fault-tolerant error correction using multiple emitters

 In this Section, we study the thresholds for Protocols \Mref{alg3} and \Mref{alg4}.
 Note that the main difference between these protocols and the single-emitter protocols [Section~\ref{sec:2}] is the presence of \textsf{CZ} gate between the ancilla qubits.
 We will employ the standard depolarizing noise model for this gate as well [Eq.~\eqref{eq:dep}].

-Physically, the entangling gate used between the emitters may use a physical mechanism different from the one used for the gate between the emitter and the photon.
-For instance, the gate between the emitters may be based on an exchange interaction~\cite{Loss1998} whereas the the gate between the emitter and the photon involves an optical interaction that exploits quantum dot's ability to emit and absorb single photon~\cite{Volz2014,Sipahigil2016,Goban2014,Tiecke2014,Reiserer2014}.
-Therefore, it is reasonable to study an anisotropic error model that treats the entangling gate between the emitters differently from the rest.
-For this reason, we tune the ratio between the two sources of error.
+The physical mechanisms governing the entangling gate between emitters may differ from those underlying the gate between an emitter and a photon~\cite{mirhosseini2019cavity,ferreira2020collapserevivalartificialatom,ferreira22,QDotQED, tiranov2023collective}.
+Consequently, these distinct mechanisms are generally expected to exhibit different error rates compared to the emitter-photon gate.
+For this reason, we tune the ratio between the two sources of error, probing the regime in which the error rate between the emitters is larger than the rest.
 More precisely, we denote the noise strength of the gate between the emitters as $p_e$ and the noise strength of the rest as $p$ [Eq.~\eqref{eq:dep}].
-We studied the threshold under different ratios of $p_e/p$.
+We studied the threshold under different ratios of $p_e/p$, ranging from $1$ to $10$.

 Here are the details of our numerical study.
 We chose a range of values of $1 \leq p_e/p \leq 10$ for different number of emitters, using Protocol \Mref{alg3} and \Mref{alg4}.
 Each data point is averaged over $10^5$ samples.
 The thresholds were obtained by fitting the data to the ansatz in Eq. \eqref{eq:ansatz}.
 The results are shown in Figure~\ref{fig:LL}.
-The top figure shows the threshold when the number of emitters is a constant independent of the code distance.
-The bottom figure shows the threshold when the number of emitters scales linearly with the code distance.
+Figure~\ref{fig:LL}(a) shows the threshold when the number of emitters is a constant independent of the code distance.
+Figure~\ref{fig:LL}(b) shows the threshold when the number of emitters scales linearly with the code distance.

-The most striking conclusion from Figure~\ref{fig:LL} is that the threshold value barely changes even if the the ratio $p_e/p$ approaches $10$, provided that $n_e$ is a constant independent of the code distance [Figure~\ref{fig:LL}, top].
+The most striking conclusion from Figure~\ref{fig:LL} is that the threshold value barely changes even if the ratio $p_e/p$ approaches $10$, provided that $n_e$ is a constant independent of the code distance [Figure~\ref{fig:LL}(a)].
 This suggests that our scheme can tolerate a significantly higher error rate for the entangling gate between the emitters compared to the other sources of error.
 Our result is consistent with a recent study which also demonstrated a high tolerance against an error at the interface in a modular approach to fault-tolerantly correcting errors using the surface code~\cite{Ramette2023}.
 While the underlying error model is not identical, the analytical arguments in Ref.~\cite{Ramette2023} can explain our observation qualitatively.